-- Once an adopter's approval or dual approval as foster carers and adopters is confirmed the allocated social worker will work with the adopter to identify a child whose needs are compatible with the skills and experience of the prospective adopters.
-This will include identifying links with children within our RAA partner local authorities, sharing profiles of children from other RAA's, supporting adopters to create a profile on Link Maker and attend Exchange and Activity Days. - Each child where adoption is a likely plan will have an allocated worker from the family finding team.
+Once an adopter's approval or dual approval as foster carer and adopter is confirmed the allocated social worker will work with the adoptive family to identify a child whose needs are compatible with the skills and experience of the prospective adopters.
+Links between the adoptive family and child's ethnicity, religion, language and culture will also be considered, taking into account how the family reflects or can promote this aspect of a child's identity.
+The allocated Social Worker will support the adopter to identify links with children within our RAA partner local authorities, share profiles of children from other RAA's, and encourage adopters to create a profile on Link Maker and attend Exchange and Activity Days.

+Each child where adoption is a likely plan will have an allocated social worker from the family finding team.
 The family finder works closely with the child's social worker to consider matches for that child.
-When a match is, being considered adopters are given the Child Permanence Report and all appropriate written information about the child, their background and assessed needs.
-The report will include details of any proposal for contact with the birth family.
+When a match is being considered, adopters are given the Child Permanence Report and all appropriate written information about the child, their background and assessed needs.
+The report will include details of any proposal for contact with the child's birth family.
 Adopters meet with the child's social worker and other relevant professionals for that child including the child's foster carer(s), medical advisor, etc. to enable them to make an informed decision regarding their ability to meet the needs of the child.
-A Life Appreciation Day and 'bump into' meeting with the child may be arranged, depending on the age and circumstances of the child.
-Details of adoption support will also be discussed. - The proposals for the placement will then be set out in the adoption placement report, which will be seen by the prospective adopters before panel and comments and observations will be included in the panel documentation.
+A Life Appreciation Day and 'bump into' meeting with the child may be arranged, depending on the age and circumstances of the child as a way of building connections and familiarity with the child prior to the match being formally agreed.
+Details of adoption support will also be discussed.

+The proposals for the placement will then be set out in the adoption placement report, which will be seen by the prospective adopters before panel and comments and observations will be included in the panel documentation.